kaleidawave/simple-markdown-parser/README.md

 Uses

-- no dependencies
+- No dependencies
-- no allocations
+- No allocations

-TODO
+## TODO

-- HTML parsing

-Additionally

-- CLI via example
-- Python?
 - Performance benchmark
+- Commands are broken (or different syntax is used somewhere)